An Inclusive Metal Scene

 So it’s only natural that metalheads, artists, promoters and venues committed to this work could use patches,

 stickers and merch to show their commitment.
-A good example here is Metalheads Against Bullying
+A good example here is Metalheads Against Bullying who have a

 lot of anti-bullying merch.